wh04m1-dev/NotesApplication/README.md

 Functional Requirements:
 1. Frontend
-    * create login/register form (Optional for junior position)
     * Notes list page which cover all of this Create, read, update, and delete (CRUD) operation.
     * Simple filtering and sorting functionality
     * Search
     * Responsive design using TailwindCss
-    * Perform basic API integrations using Axios or Fetch
+    * Perform basic API integrations using Axios
     * State management
 2. Backend
-    * Authentication & Authorization (Optional for junior position)
     * Create, read, update, and delete (CRUD) notes
     * user can only read, update and delete their own notes
     * using Dapper for ORM with a SQL Server database